MatthewLane412/UFOs/README.md

 ![Code_Example](/static/images/Unfiltered_filter_box.PNG)

 #### Filtered on State "CA" and Shape "Triangle"
 Notice how "CA" and "Triangle are slightly darker text than the placeholders in the the other filter text boxes.
+The table to the right shows the table filtered on the parameters in the filter box.
 ![Code_Example](/static/images/Filtered_on_CA_and_Triangle.PNG)